telerik/winforms-docs/editors/popupeditor/properties,-events-and-methods.md

         Methods

 * __ClosePopup:__ This method can be used for closing the popup, it has two overrides.
 The first one does not take any parameters.
 The second is taking __RadPopupCloseReason__ as parameter.
 The specified reason will be passed as an argument to the closing events.
 The method can be used as follows:

-            #_[C#] Close Popup_
+#### Close Popup

 {{source=..\SamplesCS\Editors\PopupEditor\PopupEditorCode.cs region=close}}
 {{source=..\SamplesVB\Editors\PopupEditor\PopupEditorCode.vb region=close}}